 Directions:

-Place fabric with right sides together and pin.
+Place the fabric with the right sides together and pin.

 Sew all the way around leaving a 4″ opening.